Why I offer Counseling Work

 I do counseling because I believe in the human spirit, with all its inherent healing power.

-I do counseling work because I believe that people can become the best versions of themselves—especially when they’ve got quality support for doing their inner work.
-As one of my early Hakomi teachers said, “We are always looking for the next self-relevant experience:” our systems are always looking to grow, hoping to blossom, and longing to achieve greater integrity and more beautiful complexity.
 Change is tough for humans.
-We all resist and rail against it.
-But we also crave what’s next for us—our “version 2.0”—and it’s a simple fact of our nature as warm-blooded creatures that we’re more likely to take the risk of growing when we feel safe, we feel well held, and we feel like we’re not alone in our experiences.
+We all resist it at times because familiarity is so safe feeling.
+But we also crave what’s next for us, and it’s a simple fact of our nature as warm-blooded creatures that we’re more likely to take the risk of growing when we feel safe, we feel well held, and we feel like we’re not alone in our experiences.
+As one of my favorite authors puts it:

-I do counseling because I want to offer folks a sturdy, lovingly-supportive container in which they can uncover and integrate important parts of themselves.
-I believe that having a strong therapeutic alliance is often a necessary part of our inner work, and offering this kind of relationship to folks is deeply meaningful to me.
+Through my counseling work, I offer clients a sturdy, lovingly-supportive container in which they can uncover and integrate important, and previously-unknown parts of themselves.
 I do counseling because we’ve all got automatic, unconscious parts of ourselves, and through counseling work, I get to help people discover conscious, preferred ways of being instead.

 I practice somatic psychotherapy because it includes big respect for all aspects of our being—body, mind, and spirit.
 I practice mindfulness-based, somatic psychotherapy because I believe that any growth process goes better with the addition of a bit of non judgemental slowing down and careful attention—and because I believe that we can learn and change and develop more fully when we include the wisdom that our bodies hold.
 Since “the body may remember what the mind cannot,” it's often unbelievably helpful to folks’ personal growth when I can assist them in listening more closely to their bodies.